-For almost a century, our Congregation has served as a bastion of Judaism in Manhattan Beach, remaining strong even in the face of changing demographics and providing our members with a powerful and constant identity in the Jewish faith.
+For over a century, our Congregation has served as a bastion of Judaism in Manhattan Beach, remaining strong even in the face of changing demographics and providing our members with a powerful and constant identity in the Jewish faith.
 Our stately building on the corner of West End Avenue and Hampton Avenue was dedicated in 1967.
-Now under the leadership of Rabbi Claudio Kupchik, our warm congregation continues to encourage all Jewish families to become a part of our “family.”
+Our warm congregation continues to encourage all Jewish families to become a part of our “family.”
 Through our services, a vibrant Hebrew School Program, Adult study programs, and a variety of other Jewish activities we dedicate ourselves to Judaism as a living and growing faith.

 These are a couple of vignettes from our rich history: